rrradio.org · privacy

 Privacy

-Short version. rrradio doesn't ask for your name, email, or any account.
-The web app uses cookieless privacy-friendly analytics to count plays per station; the iOS app does no analytics.
-Favorites and recents stay on your device.
+Short version. rrradio.org doesn't ask for your name, email, or any account.
+The web app uses cookieless privacy-friendly analytics to count plays per station.
+Both the web and iOS apps can send an anonymous broken-station report only when you tap the report button.
+Web favorites and recents stay in your browser.
+On iOS, iCloud Sync can privately store your favorites, station lists, added stations, and app preferences in your own iCloud account; recents, listening-history records, and diagnostics stay on device.
 When you play a station, your device connects directly to that broadcaster's server — same as opening their URL in a browser — so their privacy policy governs that connection.

 Who runs this